zbMATHOpen/Update_Links/README.md

     ```
     update-api --file
     ```
     This creates three csv files: new_links.csv, to_edit.csv, delete.csv with the obvious contents, contained in the update_zblinks_api/results folder.

-     (iii) To generate the initial csv file (initial_dlmf.csv) with DLMF data:
+    (iii) To generate the initial csv files for matrix tables (document_external_ids and zb_links.source) for a particular partner:

     ```
-    csv-dlmf-initial
+    csv-initial -p <partner>
     ```
+    This creates two csv files:
+    {partner}_deids_table_init.csv, {partner}_source_table_init.csv
+    contained in the update_zblinks_api/results folder.

 4) Adding other partners, updating code: